The United Nation’s Goals For a Sustainable Future

 #8: Promote Inclusive and Sustainable Economic Growth, Employment and Decent Work For All

 We are a Living Wage employer and believe that success is when all members of an organisation benefit, not just those at the top, which is why we’ve set a limit on the highest paid position in our company being capped at x3 the amount of the lowest paid (typically CEO’s and other top positions in New Zealand companies make 30-50 times more than the lowest paid).
+We also have a profit-share program in place to distribute a percentage of profit to all employees each year – so everyone can share in the company’s success.
 We strive to create a workplace that is fun & fair.

 #13: Take Urgent Action to Combat Climate Change and its Impacts